Uticodes/PayoneerTestApp/README.md

 - [Lombok](https://projectlombok.org/setup/android)
 - [Android View Binding](https://developer.android.com/topic/libraries/view-binding)

+## Testing
+Testing is done with Mockito, and JUnit testing framework

 ## Building issue that may arise.
 When cloning the project, you might have this issues, following the screenshot, change your gradle JDK to version 11, the problem should be fixed.